 No matter what path we choose for our recovery, it will require action to change our lives.
 We must take our talking and writing, and put our good intentions into action.
 Instead of merely talking about honesty, we must practice honesty.
 We can write pages about our past, but we have to then do things differently in the present.
 Otherwise, all the talking and writing is for nothing.
 We can’t just talk about our problems.
 We have to do something about them.

 The more we do, the less we have to talk.
-Talking is reserved for planning what we’re going to do.
+We need only talk about what we’re planning to do.
 Then we do and keep doing until we’ve changed our behaviors.
 Along the way, we can talk about what worked and what didn’t.
 We take our information, go back out into life and practice doing things differently.
 There’s not much reason to talk unless we’re going to take action based on our talks.

 We don’t need to WANT to do it.
 We just need to do it.
 If we wait around for motivation, the action will probably never occur.
 We’ll start finding all the reasons why we can procrastinate or avoid it entirely.
 Necessary action can be inconvenient, uncomfortable, or difficult.
 It’s still necessary.
 None of the unsavory qualifiers take away the value of action.
 In fact, things that are inconvenient, uncomfortable, or difficult can be the most valuable things to experience.
 They teach us how to handle those (inevitable) situations in the future.
 Avoiding those things only makes us less capable and stuck in misery.